hindercanrun/Nazi-Zombie-Farm-1.0/README.md

 - hindercanrun - Map Maker
 - Chex - Map Tester
-- Numan - Helped with scripting and general mapping support
+- Numan - Helped with scripting, mapping and general support
 - JB - Helped with editing the menus and strings
 - NAKSHATRA_12 - Helped with zones and character randomizing